 In building models in which Rods revolve in the holes of other parts it is important to make sure that such holes are exactly in line with one another.
-This can be done very easily by pushing through the holes a long Rod before the Bolts holding the various parts are tightened up.
+This can be done very easily by pushing through the holes a Drift, Part No. 36c, before the Bolts holding the various parts are tightened up.

-In some models it is necessary to join certain parts together, so that, although they cannot come apart, they are free to pivot or move in relation to one another.
-To do this the parts are bolted together as usual, but the Nut is not screwed up tightly, so that the parts are not gripped.
-Then, to prevent the Nut from unscrewing, a second Nut is screwed up tightly against it, the first, meanwhile, being held with a spanner.
-This method of using a second Nut is known as lock-nutting, and it is employed in a large number of Meccano models.
+In some models it is necessary to join certain parts together so that. although they cannot come apart, they are free to pivot or move in relation to one another.
+To do this the parts are bolted together as usual but the nut is not screwed up tightly, so that the parts are not gripped.
+Then, to prevent the nut from unscrewing, a second nut is screwed up tightly against it, the first nut being held with a spanner.
+This method of using a second nut is known as lock-nutting.

-During the construction of a model it is best to screw up the Nuts with the fingers, followed by just a light turn with the screwdriver, leaving the final tightening with spanner and screwdriver until all the parts are connected up.
+During the construction of a model it is best to screw up the nuts with the fingers, followed by just a light turn with the screwdriver, leaving the final tightening with spanner and screwdriver until all the parts are connected up.